Request for Applications - Research Symposia

 - The symposium should be at least a day and a half long—involving one overnight stay for the visiting participants—and must consist of two parts:

-- Symposium and poster session is open to faculty, staff, postdocs, graduate and undergraduate students, from all three campuses; and
+- Symposium and poster session open to faculty, staff, postdocs, graduate and undergraduate students, from all three campuses; and

 - Sessions consisting of focused Working Group (WG) meetings following the public symposium.
 The WGs should brainstorm opportunities for novel and/or expanded intercampus research collaborations in the area of the symposium and, if possible, how these could lead to intercampus program grant applications.
 WGs are for symposium registrants only.

-- For Recurring Symposium Proposals: The subsequent symposium must be hosted on the opposite campus.
+- For Recurring Symposium Proposals: We encourage planners to secure supplemental funding.
+The subsequent symposium must be hosted on the opposite campus.
 For example, if the original symposium was in Ithaca, the subsequent symposium should be hosted in NYC.